sycbarry/computer-science/machinelearning/MathTechniques/PCA.md

 https://maxhalford.github.io/prince/pca/#resources

-Generally, PCA is used to reduce the dimensionality of data into their most optimal, or "principal" subcomponents.
+Generally, PCA is used to reduce the dimensionality of data into their most important or "principal" subcomponents.
+Great for reducing large (massive) feature sets into the most important ones.

 Can be used with MLC techniques, when we do something like building a corpus of words with scores that match the input text.
 Then we take those vector scores and compile each into a PCA that fit into something more concise then the raw classified value.